serverfarmer/serverfarmer/README.md

   - Elastix 4.0 (based on CentOS 7.x)
   - Elastix MT 3.0 (based on CentOS 6.x)

-- non-Linux systems:
+- other systems:
+  - FreeBSD 9.x
+  - FreeBSD 10.x
-  - NetBSD 6.1 - preliminary support
+  - NetBSD 6.x
+  - openSUSE 13.x

 ## How to contribute